-DOUBLE K RANCH
+FOUNDING DOUBLE K RANCH

 When I was growing up, my family had a cattle ranch.
 It wasn’t big, just a hundred acres, but it had horses and cattle, a few pigs and chickens, barns, sheds, tractors, a monstrous barn cat, lots of mice, a field of alfalfa and another of corn, and a Chevy truck with a three-gear-shift on the column.
 It’s where I learned to ride horses, drive trucks, and explore.
-So this ranch was paradise for me.
+So, this ranch was paradise for me.
 An adventure just waiting out the back door.
 But this was also where our beef came from.
 And it was a lot of meat, all wrapped up in white paper which filled up a freezer in the garage.
-I grew up thinking all beef came that way; from a ranch.
-As I grew up, I discovered this wasn’t so.
+I grew up thinking all beef came that way, from a ranch.
+As I grew older, I discovered this wasn’t so.
 Most beef came from a grocery store, wrapped in plastic, without connection to a place or the people who raised it.
 And somehow that didn’t seem right.

 I was devastated when the ranch was sold.
 I was sixteen.
 And a big part of my youth was gone with it.
 I had the memories, but memories are tough to share.
 I vowed that if I ever got married and had kids, I also had to have a ranch.
 Not for me, for my unborn future kids.
 I wanted them to learn what I had learned, that meat comes from a ranch, from an animal, not from a store.
 So how that animal is raised and cared for is important.
 It needs to be done right.
 And caring for the land is important, too.
 It’s all connected.